Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/manage-app-permissions.md

 ## <a name="revoke-app-and-notify-user"></a>Revogar aplicativo e notificar o usuário

 Para G Suite e Salesforce, é possível revogar a permissão para um aplicativo ou notificar o usuário de que ele deve alterar a permissão.
-Quando você revoga a permissão, ele remove todas as permissões que foram concedidas ao aplicativo em "aplicativos empresariais" no Azure AD.
+When you revoke permission it removes all permissions that were granted to the application under “Enterprise Applications” in Azure AD.

 1. Na página **Aplicativos OAuth**, clique nos três pontos no final da linha de aplicativo e selecione **Notificar usuário**.
-Por padrão, o usuário será notificado da seguinte maneira: *Você autorizou o aplicativo a acessar sua conta do G Suite.
-Este aplicativo está em conflito com a política de segurança da sua organização.
-Reconsidere conceder ou revogar as permissões que você deu a esse aplicativo em sua conta G Suite.
-Para revogar o acesso ao aplicativo, acesse: https://security.google.com/settings/security/permissions?hl=en&pli=1 Selecione o aplicativo e clique em 'Revogar acesso' na barra de menus à direita.* Você pode personalizar a mensagem que é enviada.
+By default, the user will be notified as follows: *You authorized the app to access your G Suite account.
+This app conflicts with your organization's security policy.
+Reconsider giving or revoking the permissions you gave this app in your G Suite account.
+To revoke app access, go to: https://security.google.com/settings/security/permissions?hl=en&pli=1  Select the app and click 'Revoke access' on the right menu bar.* Você pode personalizar a mensagem que é enviada.
 2. Você também pode revogar permissões para usar o aplicativo para o usuário.
 Clique no ícone no final da linha de aplicativo na tabela e selecionando **Revogar aplicativo**.

     ![revogar aplicativo](./media/revoke-app.png)